rlugojr/linkurious-enterprise-manual/configure.md

 <div class="alert alert-warning">
-    <i class="octicon octicon-stop"></i> GLIBC >= v1.14 must be installed on the server for SQLite.
+    GLIBC >= v1.14 must be installed on the server for SQLite.
 You can check the version available on unix systems on <a href="http://distrowatch.com">http://distrowatch.com</a>.
 </div>

 ### Web server